 You don’t have to file your income tax return before you fill out the FAFSA, but it’s a good idea to do so.
 If you’ve done so, you can automatically retrieve your income tax data from the IRS and have it transferred straight into your FAFSA.

-Get your personal identification number (PIN) at www.pin.ed.gov.
+Create a FSA ID, made up of a unique username and password, at fsaid.ed.gov.
 Although it is not strictly required to complete your FAFSA, it is the fastest way to sign your application and have it processed electronically.

 - Social Security Number